Survival of the Dead: Twilight of the Dead (TBA)

 In 2017, Romero would announce a new upcoming zombie film of his titled Twilight of the Dead.
 He penned a film treatment with co-writer Paolo Zelati depicting a conclusion to the series that explains the fate of the zombie protagonists from Land of the Dead and an ending where humanity has become virtually extinct.
 Romero had written the beginning of the script, but the project was stalled when Romero died of lung cancer later that year.

 It was announced in April 2021 that the film had been put back into development under the supervision of Suzanne Romero, with Zelati finishing the script with screenwriters Joe Knetter and Robert L. Lucas.
 Suzanne told The Hollywood Reporter, "This is the film he wanted to make.
 And while someone else will carry the torch as the director, it is very much a George A. Romero film."
+In August 2023, the film will start production in fall 2023.